santiag0m/blog/_posts/2021-04-02-why-are-kronecker-products-so-effective.md

 ### Final thoughts

-I came across the Kronecker Product back in 2018, when I was tasked to give a presentation on how to incorporate large scale context in Neural Networks for a Machine Learning class.
-Although my investigation began by looking at what was novel at the time ([**Deformable CNNs**](https://arxiv.org/abs/1703.06211) and the Atrous Spatial Pyramid Pooling scheme in [**Deeplab**](https://arxiv.org/abs/1706.05587)), it wasn't until I found a great blog post by Ferenc Huszár outlining the relationship between [Dilated Convolutions and Kronecker Factored Convolutions](https://www.inference.vc/dilated-convolutions-and-kronecker-factorisation/) that I became hooked on the subject.
+I came across the Kronecker Product back in 2018,when I worked on a school presentation about incorporating large scale context in Neural Networks.
+Although I started by looking at what was novel at the time ([**Deformable CNNs**](https://arxiv.org/abs/1703.06211) and the Atrous Spatial Pyramid Pooling scheme in [**Deeplab**](https://arxiv.org/abs/1706.05587)), it wasn't until I found a great blog post by Ferenc Huszár outlining the relationship between [Dilated Convolutions and Kronecker Factored Convolutions](https://www.inference.vc/dilated-convolutions-and-kronecker-factorisation/) that I became captivated by the subject.

-Turns out that there has been a long chain of papers on how to make Neural Networks efficient, all with different takes on which is the best way to do Matrix (or Tensor) Decomposition.
-From the ideas that influenced the development of the KConv layers, to the novel connection with hypercomplex multiplication proposed with the PHM layer, I have become convinced that the Kronecker Product is going to be a crucial tool in the path to understand Neural Networks.
+As it turns out, there has been a long chain of papers on making Neural Networks efficient, all with different takes on which is the best way to do Matrix (or Tensor) Decomposition.
+From the ideas that influenced the development of the KConv layers to the novel connection with hypercomplex multiplication proposed with the PHM layer, I have become convinced that the Kronecker Product will be a crucial tool in the path to understanding Neural Networks.

 ## References